MathiasGoris2440/portfolio/content/blogs/Decentralized-Autonomous-Hackathon.md

 draft: false
 author: "Mathias Goris"
 tags:
+  - Event
   - Hackathon
   - Brugge
   - AI
   - Blockchain
 image: /images/hackathon.jpg
-description: "A journey of innovation and camaraderie at the Decentralized Autonomous Hackathon in Bruges."
+description: "A journey of innovation and camaraderie at the Decentralized Autonomous Hackathon in Bruges"
 ---

 On April 19, 2024, excitement surged through our veins as my friends and I embarked on a journey from Antwerp to Bruges.
 Our destination?
 The Decentralized Autonomous Hackathon, hosted by Cyber 3 Lab.
 Armed with laptops, snacks, and a shared passion for innovation, we set off to immerse ourselves in a whirlwind of creativity and competition.